fred-mc/libFred/lib/mac/README.md

 # Python wrapper
 * We have begun implementing a python wrapper of the Fred library.
 It is intended to call the Fred library functions from python.
 * All *int* functions which return error codes are wrapped into *void* functions which do not return anything in python, but rather raise a python exception informing the user about the error.
 * Array type inputs are wrapped as numpy arrays, but also lists are acceptable in most cases.
-The *numpy.i* file contains the necessary typemaps - it is part of every numpy distribution.
+The *numpy.i* file contains the necessary typemaps - it is provided as part of every numpy distribution.
 Checks of correct input size are rudimentary for now, but this will improve in the future.
 * The library is imported in python by *import FredAPI* and functions are then available as *FredAPI.foo()*.

 ## Compile instructions for Fred python wrapper

 1. All the following steps are performed within the lib/mac directory.

-2. , run *swig -c++ -python libFred.i*.
+2. Run *swig -c++ -python libFred.i*.
 This will generate the wrapper code contained in libFred_wrap.cpp.

 3. Run *python setup.py build_ext --inplace*.
 This will compile the wrapper code and link it to the Fred library (libFred.so).
 It generates \_FredAPI.so, which is the dynamic python library.